-ADH excludes:

-- 1) any time spent by the participant working for pay, including contracts, enclaves, groups or individual employment, regardless of the wage paid; and - 2) supporting participants who independently perform activities that benefit the provider or its staff, meaning that the participant independently performs services that would otherwise require the provider or its staff to pay for that service.
+ADH excludes: 1) any time spent by the participant working for pay, including contracts, enclaves, groups or individual employment, regardless of the wage paid; and 2) supporting participants who independently perform activities that benefit the provider or its staff, meaning that the participant independently performs services that would otherwise require the provider or its staff to pay for that service.
 This does not include routine chores and activities that participants engage in to maintain their common areas, practice responsibility and teamwork.

-Services will not duplicate services available to a participant under a program funded through section 110 of the Rehabilitation Act of 1973 or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C.
-1401), but may complement those services beyond any program limitations.

-Specify whether the service may be provided by (check each that applies):

-Provider Category Provider Type Title Agency Enrolled I/DD Waiver Provider

-Service Type: Statutor y Service

-Service Name: Adult I Day Health (ADH)
+Services will not duplicate services available to a participant under a program funded through section 110 of the Rehabilitation Act of 1973 or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C 1401), but may complement those services beyond any program limitations.
+Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person Relative Legal Guardian Provider Specifications: Provider Category Provider Type Title Agency Enrolled I/DD Waiver Provider Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Statutory Service Service Name: Adult Day Health (ADH) Provider Category: Agency Provider Type: Enrolled I/DD Waiver Provider Provider Qualifications License (specify): Licensed Registered Nurse per Chapter 457, HRS Cartificate (specify):

-Provider Category:

-Agency

-Agency Provider Type:

-Provider Qualifications License (specify):